-- (1) Excessive false alarms prohibited: It shall be a violation of this code for any person, firm, corporation, partnership or entity who owns, controls, or has custody of any police or fire alarm, as defined herein, to suffer or permit the existence of excessive false alarms by such devices, as defined herein. - (2) Definitions: - (a) Alarm or alarm system means any mechanical or electrical device that is arranged, designed, or used to signal the occurrence in the City of Pensacola of a burglary, robbery, or other criminal offense, fire emergency or other emergency requiring urgent attention, and to which public safety personnel are expected to respond.
-Alarm systems include those through which public safety personnel are notified directly of such signals through automatic recording devices or are notified indirectly by way of third persons who monitor the alarm systems and who report such signals to the city.
-Alarm systems also include those designed to register a signal which is so audible, visible or in other ways perceptible outside a protected building, structure or facility as to notify persons in the neighborhood or vicinity beyond the signal location who in turn may notify the appropriate city personnel of the signal.
+- (1) Excessive false alarms prohibitedunlawful: It shall be a violation unlawfulof this code for any person, firm, corporation, partnership or entity who owns, controls, or has custody of any police or fire alarm, as defined herein, to suffer or permit the existence of excessive false alarms by such devices, as defined herein. - (2) Definitions:

+(a) Alarm or alarm system means any mechanical or electrical device that is arranged, designed, or used to signal the occurrence in the City of Pensacola of a burglary, robbery, or other criminal offense, fire emergency or other emergency requiring urgent attention, and to which public safety police or fire ppersonnel are expected to respond.
+Alarm systems include those through which public safety personnel are notified directly of such signals through automatic recording devices or are notified indirectly by way of third persons who monitor the alarm systems and who report such signals to the cityfire or police department.
+Alarm systems also include those designed to register a signal which is so audible, visible or in other ways perceptible outside a protected building, structure or facility as to notify persons in the neighborhood or vicinity beyond the signal location who in turn may notify the appropriate city personnel police or fire department for the signal.
 Alarm systems do not include those affixed to automobiles.
 Alarms in separate structures are to be counted as separate systems even though owned or controlled by the same person or entity.